 Other mystery meats, like animal digest, do contain protein, but not the kind you want to see in your dog's food.
 Animal digest refers to a animal protein that has been "digested" using enzymes and acids, to break apart the components of the meat.
 It's often made into a liquid or powdered form to spray onto foods, increasing flavour and aroma.

 That doesn't sound too bad does it?
 Well, in theory, it's not.
-The problem is that there is little to know regulation of the quality of meat used to make animal digest.
+The problem is that there is little to no regulation of the quality of meat used to make animal digest.
 It could be healthy muscle tissue, but it could also be an animal by-product from a less than desirable source.

 3. Cheap Fat Sources